 This form of teaching and feedback system has proven successful for students of this course.
 You could be the next!

-For those who are looking for professional writing courses in Melbourne, you might have to look no further than what’s on display at the Melbourne Polytechnic.
+For those who are looking for full-time, professional writing courses in Melbourne, you might have to look no further than the learning environment at the Melbourne Polytechnic.

 From the course contents, students are set up to develop their skills in: